ssorj/ssorj.github.io/_input/projects/transom.md

     $ transom --site-url "http://ssorj.net" input/ output/

-By default, the `site-url` placeholder is set to a filesystem path in your development environment, to allow for local testing.
+By default, the `site_url` placeholder is set to a filesystem path in your development environment, to allow for local testing.
 When publishing work to a public website root, you'll need to supply the appropriate site url.